What Skills Do I Need to Be a Mechanic?

 The Tools of the Trade

 You'll need to learn how to use an array of tools, equipment and instruments to work in this field.
-According to the U.S. Bureau of Labor Statistics (BLS), these may include lathes, grinding machines, welding equipment, pneumatic wrenches, jacks and hoists (www.bls.gov).
-Mechanics also need to be familiar with the diagnostic equipment used to measure factors such as engine timing and emissions.
+According to the U.S. Bureau of Labor Statistics (BLS), these may include lathes, welding equipment, pneumatic wrenches, jacks and hoists (www.bls.gov).
+Mechanics also need to be familiar with the computerized diagnostic equipment used to identify problems.

 You may need to use special tools like calipers to measure the condition of brake rotors and drums or bearing pullers to repair flywheels and pumps.
 You'll also use hand tools such as wrenches and screwdrivers to work in tight spaces and on small components.